martinfuchs/DepthKit/README.md

 # RGBD Toolkit

-A software system for filmmaking with Kinect and Hi Resolution Cameras
+A software system for filmmaking with Kinect paired with a Digital SLR Video camera.

 RGBD PreRelease v.
 001 for Mac OS X and Windows
 The RGBDToolkit is a GUI based software workflow for calibrating, filming, and visualizing Kinect depth data paired with high definition video taken from an SLR attached to the camera.